ncou/jquery.stepper.basic/README.md

 </div>
 ```

-Call the input stepper plugin on the desired selector
+Override properties like the input stepper plugin on the desired selector

 ```javascript
 $('#stepper_3').stepper({